2023 Best Allied Health Services Associate Degree Schools in Michigan

 While working on their Associate Degree, medical assisting majors at Delta College accumulate an average of around $19,928 in student debt.

 Out of the 22 schools in Michigan that were part of this year’s ranking, Siena Heights University landed the # 5 spot on the list.
-Located in the distant town of Adrian, Siena Heights University is a private not-for-profit school with a small student population.
+Located in the town of Adrian, Siena Heights University is a private not-for-profit college with a small student population.

-With a ranking of #6, Baker College did quite well on this year’s best schools for allied health and medical assisting services students working on their associate degree.
+Baker College came in at #6 in this year’s edition of the Best Allied Health Services Associate Degree Schools in Michigan ranking.
 Located in the distant town of Owosso, Baker College is a private not-for-profit school with a small student population.

 While working on their Associate Degree, medical assisting majors at Baker College accumulate an average of around $24,471 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $92.